styler00dollar/VSGAN-tensorrt-docker/README.md

 ```
 There are now multiple containers to choose from, if you don't want the default, then edit `compose.yaml`
 and set a different tag `image: styler00dollar/vsgan_tensorrt:x` prior to running `docker-compose run --rm vsgan_tensorrt`.
 - `latest`: Default docker with everything.
-- The other latest image is by [chinrw](https://hub.docker.com/r/chin39/vsgan_tensorrt/tags) and built on a i9-13900K.
-Since The docker is built with all compatible instructions, it just crashes on cpus that
+Trying to keep everything updated and fixed.
-  are not compatible.
-Use this instead if your cpu does not support all instruction sets.
-Use the branch `no_avx` for that, this was the git status when the docker image was created.
+- `latest_no_avx512` is for cpus without avx512 support, otherwise it just crashes if you try to run avx512 binaries on cpus without such support.
+Use this if your cpu does not support all instruction sets.
 - `minimal`: Bare minimum to run `ffmpeg`, `mlrt` and `lsmash`.
 - `deprecated`: Container before changing dockerfile to copy stage, has same functionality as latest, but is way bigger in size. (not recommended)
 - `ffmpeg_trt`: Experimental ffmpeg trt plugin without vapoursynth, only for sm_89 for now, or recompile with your own gpu compute version.